What are Career Pathway Programs?

 - The student must submit an application for admission to the program, which can be found here.

-- Once you have officially applied to the program, the student will be assigned to an academic liaison to discuss your career and educational goals, to help you decide which career pathway may be right for you, to other high school credentials you through the financial aid and registration process, and to answer any other questions you might have.
+- Once you have officially applied to the program, the student will be assigned to an academic liaison to discuss career and educational goals, to help decide which career pathway may be right for you.
+The liaison will walk you through your high school credentials, financial aid, registration process, and to answer any other questions you might have.

 - Once you have been accepted to the CSP program and your financial aid eligibility has been verified, you will be scheduled to attend a new student orientation.